Clampitar/golemon/README.md

 ## known limitations

 - cannot read other files than itself
-- use of a method that contains a native method breaks arithmetic
 - fixed amount of assets from the graphical program that can be manipulated